 The standard annual audit fee is set at £25k.
-There is an additional fee of £11k expected for 2020/21, 2021/22 and 2022/23 relating to increased audit requirements.
+There is an additional fee of £11k expected for 2020/21 relating to increased audit requirements subject to PSAA approval.
 These additional fees have been accrued for and are reflected in the 2022/23 accounts.